Grasshopper fact sheet | Field of Mars EEC

 What is the life cycle of a grasshopper?

 Grasshoppers have incomplete metamorphosis.
 This means they hatch from eggs as nymphs that look like small wingless adults.
+There is no pupa stage.

-Female grasshoppers use an ovipositor at the tip of their abdomen to lay their eggs in a small egg pod in the soil or close to the ground.
+Female grasshoppers usually use an ovipositor at the tip of their abdomen to lay eggs in a small egg pod in soil or close to the ground.
 The eggs hatch into nymphs, sometimes called hoppers.
 As nymphs grow, they shed their hard outer exoskeleton in a process called moulting.
 Each time they moult, they become larger and more adult-like.
 Wing buds grow as the nymphs develop.
 After the final moult, the grasshopper becomes an adult with fully developed wings.

-Small brown Spur-throated Locust nymph standing among short grass in Wagga Wagga, NSW.
-A Spur-throated Locust (Austracris guttulosa) nymph in Wagga Wagga, NSW.
+Small brown spur-throated Locust nymph standing among short grass in Wagga Wagga, NSW.
+A spur-throated Locust (Austracris guttulosa) nymph in Wagga Wagga, NSW.
 Grasshopper and locust nymphs look like small wingless adults and grow by moulting.

 What adaptations do grasshoppers have to help them survive?